 Savannah Travel Information

 - There are many tours that take visitors on "The Book" tour around Savannah.
 "The Book" is what locals refer to as Midnight in the Garden of Good and Evil.
-Book a tour and see first hand the cemetery, the mansion, Lady Chablis's house, and walk down the streets that kept a million secrets.
+Book a tour and see first-hand the cemetery, the mansion, Lady Chablis's house, and walk down the streets that kept a million secrets.
 Check out tour companies ahead of time.
 Some of the tour companies will only do group "book tours" and won't sell individual tickets.

 - A must-see in Savannah is the Davenport House.
 It was built in 1820 and was the first historic home in Savannah to be restored.
 The antiques in the house are worth the 30 minutes out of your day.

 - Savannah's historic district is filled with stories and secrets from the past.
 Stop by the History Museum for a film and introduction to Savannah's history.
-If you're a movie buff, have a seat on the replica of the park bench from the movie Forest Gump.
+If you're a movie buff, have a seat on the replica of the park bench from the movie Forrest Gump.